akikadigital/laravel-mwaloni/README.md

    * @param string $accountName - The name of the account holder
    * @param string $bankName - The name of the bank
    * @param string $swiftCode - The swift code of the bank
+   * @param string $address - The address of the account holder
    * @param string $bankCountryCode - The country code of the bank
    * @param float $amount - The amount to send
    * @param string $currencyCode - The currency code